rosanafcunha/website_rosanafcunha/content/post/firstpaper/index.md

 ---
 reading_time: false
-summary: New record of sea stars in Trindade Island, Brazil and the first record of the species in the southwestern Atlantic.
+summary: New records of sea stars from Trindade Island, Brazil and the first record of _Copidaster lymani_ A.H.
+Clark, 1948 in the southwestern Atlantic.
 authors:
   - Rosana Cunha
 profile: false